jeffreybergier/Retro-Stream-Tutorial/README.md

    1. When you play through Speakers you should hear the video on the host Mac.
    And when you change it to BlackHole you should no longer hear it.

-## Step 4: Test on Your Modern Mac
+## Step 4: Test on Your Apple Silicon Mac

 This requires you to install [install VLC](https://www.videolan.org/vlc/download-macosx.html) on your Apple Silicon Mac (not the PowerPC Mac and not the VM).
 I won't cover that because thats a normal app installation. - [Screenshot](Images/030-Test/01-Test-Download.png)

-1. Get the capture device ID's - [Screenshot](Images/030-Test/01-Test-Devices.png)
+1. On the VM: Get the capture device ID's - [Screenshot](Images/030-Test/02-Test-Devices.png)
    1. FFMPEG Uses Apple's AVFoundation to capture system video and audio and AVFoundation presents devices with an ID number.
 On the VM it should be `0:0` but it could be different.
 So lets find out
    1. `ffmpeg -f avfoundation -list_devices true -i ""`
-1. Get the Bonjour name for your Apple Silicon Mac - [Screenshot](Images/030-Test/03-Test-Bonjour.png)
+1. On the VM: Get the Bonjour name for your Apple Silicon Mac - [Screenshot](Images/030-Test/03-Test-Bonjour.png)
    1. System Settings→General→Sharing→Local Hostname
    1. When using UDP, the VM and FFMPEG are basically going to fire and forget a huge high-bandwidth stream of bits at the target computer.
 So when